Mamiololo01/Scalable_serverless_App_with_Python_AWS_Lambda/README.md

 We are going to select REST for our protocol.
 We select new API, give our API a name, and click “Create API”

+Next we need to create a Resource, give our resource a name, and click “Create Resource”